What happens if you're mis-sold a home?

 • Fraudulent misrepresentation: Where the seller deliberately misleads the buyer when they make enquiries prior to purchasing the property.

 Examples of mis-selling property could include where a seller fails to mention previous or ongoing disputes or complaints with neighbours, such as boundary disputes.
-Failure to mention structural problems like subsidence, damp, or other issues affecting the building such as the existence of Japanese Knotweed may also be classed as mis-selling property.
+Failure to mention structural problems like subsidence, damp, or other issues affecting the building such as the existence of Japanese Knotweed may also be classed as mis-selling property or property misrepresentation.

 Anyone selling a property will usually fill out a TA6 form, which provides the buyer with some basic information about the property.
 The form states that it is of utmost importance that all information provided is accurate, whether in writing or discussed verbally with the buyer.
 In addition, the seller should provide a TA10 fittings and contents form which lists what is and is not included in the sale of the property.
 Sellers must answer as honestly and accurately as possible, otherwise they could open themselves up to claims of miss-selling.